Procuring, Using, and Disposing of Donated Human Bodies Used for Research and Teaching

 Printed on: .
 Please go to http://policy.umn.edu for the most current version of the Policy or related document.

-This policy applies to research and teaching with any deceased human body or whole body part.
+This policy applies to research and education requiring access to any deceased human body or body part.
 It does not apply to tissue samples or specimens from living persons.

-University employees and students desiring to procure a deceased human body or body ("donated body") must make a request through the Anatomy Bequest Program (ABP), the University of Minnesota Medical Center, Fairview, Cancer Center Tissue Procurement Facility, or a University of Minnesota tissue procurement organization such as the Minnesota Lion's Eye Bank and University of Minnesota Blood Cord Bank.
+University employees and students desiring to procure a deceased human body or body ("donated body") must make a request through the Anatomy Bequest Program (ABP), the University of Minnesota Medical Center, Fairview, Cancer Center Tissue Procurement Facility, or a University of Minnesota tissue procurement organization such as Bionet, the Minnesota Lion's Eye Bank, or the University of Minnesota Blood Cord Bank.

 REASON FOR POLICY